 - The downside is that you can switch to another theme once the website is set up and running

-While both Wix and GoDaddy website builders offer excellent design choices and customization, Wix is the website builder that offers 100% customization.
+While both website builders offer excellent design choices and customization, Wix is the website builder that offers 100% customization.
 To some, this is a huge plus, but this option can also lead to inexperienced website builders getting carried away and messing up the structure of the site.

 If you want to build a stunning look website, you may also want to check out Squarespace which is our top-preferred website builder when it comes to design.